-(a) A financial Terminal consists of a number of components, which may include some or all of the following: PIN Entry Device, printer, communications devices, customer/merchant interface, Acquirer application, IC Card reader and magnetic stripe reader.
-These components may be present in various configurations, dependent upon the function and capability of the Terminal.

-(b) Those components of a Terminal that provide cryptographic services and any services involved in requesting, reception and/or processing of the Cardholder PIN, the Cardholder Data or the Transaction, must collectively meet the requirements of a SCD as defined in AS 2805.14.1 for on-line devices and be approved for use by the Company (see IAC Code Set Volume 4 (Device Requirements and Cryptographic Management).

-(c) SCDs must meet the requirements of AS 2805.14.2 (ISO 13491-2).
+- A financial Terminal consists of a number of components, which may (a) include some or all of the following: PIN Entry Device, printer, communications devices, customer/merchant interface, Acquirer application, IC Card reader and magnetic stripe reader.
+These components may be present in various configurations, dependent upon the function and capability of the Terminal. - Last amended (b) Those components of a Terminal that provide cryptographic services and effective 20.8.18 any services involved in requesting, reception and/or processing of the Cardholder PIN, the Cardholder Data or the Transaction, must collectively meet the requirements of a SCD as defined in AS 2805.14.1 for on-line devices and be approved for use by the Company (see IAC Code Set Volume 4 (Device Requirements and Cryptographic Management). - SCDs must meet the requirements of AS 2805.14.2 (ISO 13491-2). (c)